santilade/FuelRank/README.md

 ## Data Collection

 Data is gathered through public endpoints exposed by gas station websites.
 While technically this qualifies as scraping, it is performed ethically by targeting open and unprotected resources.
-In the case of **Orkan**, the company has generously granted access to their official API, which means no scraping is performed there.
-This setup is subject to future refactoring.
+In the case of **Orkan**, the company has generously granted access to their official endpoint, which means no "scraping" is performed there.

 ### Notes on Costco iceland
 **Costco** operates a single gas station in Iceland under a membership-only model.
 It is often the cheapest option in the country, but unfortunately, **they do not publish fuel prices anywhere online.** So far, they have not responded to my requests for information.
-I am currently **exploring alternative ways to include their data** in the system in a reliable and manner.
+I am currently **exploring alternative ways to include their data** in the system in a reliable manner.

 ## Static vs Dynamic Data